-- 1. For transfers between the Transmission System Operator and a single Distribution System operated by a Licensed Distribution System Operator where no other Party(s) are connected to the busbar, the DMP shall be at the lower voltage side of the supergrid connected transformer. - 2.
-For transfers between the Transmission System Operator and a single Distribution System operated by a Licensed Distribution System Operator where other Party(s) are connected to the busbar, the DMP shall be at the circuit connections to that Distribution System operated by a Licensed Distribution System Operator. - 3.
-For transfers between The Transmission System Operator and more than one Distribution System operated by a Licensed Distribution System Operator connected to the same busbar, the DMP shall be at the circuit connections of each Distribution System operated by a Licensed Distribution System Operator to such busbar. - 4.
+- 1. For transfers between a Transmission System operator and a single Distribution System operated by a Licensed Distribution System Operator where no other Party(s) are connected to the busbar, the DMP shall be at the lower voltage side of the supergrid connected transformer. - 2.
+For transfers between a Transmission System operator and a single Distribution System operated by a Licensed Distribution System Operator where other Party(s) are connected to the busbar, the DMP shall be at the circuit connections to that Distribution System operated by a Licensed Distribution System Operator. - 3.
+For transfers between a Transmission System operator and more than one Distribution System operated by a Licensed Distribution System Operator connected to the same busbar, the DMP shall be at the circuit connections of each Distribution System operated by a Licensed Distribution System Operator to such busbar. - 4.
 For transfers between Distribution Systems operated by Licensed Distribution System Operators not including a connection to the Transmission System, the DMP shall be at the point of connection of the two Distribution Systems operated by Licensed Distribution System Operators. - 5.
-For transfers between the Transmission System and Generating Plant, the DMP shall be at the high voltage side of the generator transformers and station transformer(s). - 6.
+For transfers between a Transmission System operator and:- - (i) Generating Plant, the DMP shall be at the high voltage side of the generator transformers and station transformer(s). - (ii) An Offshore Power Park Module(s) comprising a single BM Unit, the DMP shall be at the point(s) of connection of the Offshore Power Park Module to the Transmission System.
+A Party may install Metering Equipment at either: - the DMP; or - a point or points on the Offshore Platform, other than the DMP.
+Such point or points shall be the Actual Metering Point for the purposes of this Code of Practice. - 6.
 For transfers between a Distribution System operated by a Licensed Distribution System Operator and Generating Plant, the DMP shall be at the point(s) of connection of the generating station to the Distribution System operated by the Licensed Distribution System Operator. - 7.
 For transfers between the Distribution System of a Licensed Distribution System Operator and a Customer, the DMP shall be at the point of connection to the Distribution System of the Licensed Distribution System Operator. - 8.
-For transfers between the Transmission System and a Customer, the DMP shall be at the point of connection to the Transmission System. - 9.
-For transfers between the Transmission System and an External Sytem the DMP shall be as follows:- - (i) For the EdF link the busbar side of the busbar disconnectors at the Sellindge 400 kV Substation. - (ii) For the Moyle Interconnector, the Convertor Station side of the L15 circuit breaker on the Coylton feeder at Auchencrosh Substation.
+For transfers between a Transmission System operator and a Customer, the DMP shall be at the point of connection to the Transmission System.

+- 9. For transfers between a Transmission System operator and an External System the DMP shall be as follows:- - (i) For the EdF link the busbar side of the busbar disconnectors at the Sellindge 400 kV Substation. - (ii) For the Moyle Interconnector, the Convertor Station side of the L15 circuit breaker on the Coylton feeder at Auchencrosh Substation. - 10.
+For transfers between an Offshore Transmission System (or Offshore Transmission System User Assets) and a Distribution System operated by a Licensed Distribution System Operator, the DMP shall be at the point(s) of connection to that Distribution System operated by a Licensed Distribution System Operator.